LeinaD-San/Software_Project_Fall25/README.md

 ## The user will create thier profile and will state thier field of
 ## study, studying prefrences, and even thier hobbies to create
 ## the connection with others.
-# Group Members Tamara Pena Daniel Sanchez Nick De Leon
+# Group Members  Daniel Sanchez Nick De Leon